Valor Public Schools - South Austin is now accepting applications for grades K-8 in 2018-2019.

-All applications received by January 5, 2018 will be entered into a lottery.
-Beginning January 6, applications will added to the waitlist in the order they are received.
+All applications received during the application period will be entered into a lottery.
+Following the lottery, applications will be added to the waitlist in the order they are received.

 Once one child has enrolled, waitlisted siblings will receive priority and move up the waitlist.